kyltec/Boomtown/README.md

 # Boomtown 🏙

-Boomtown is a web application for posting, sharing and borrowing items.
-Both the client and server are apart of this repository.
+Boomtown is a item sharing web application where user can post items and borrow others'.
+The app has both client and server side code.

 ## Screenshots